wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 7.0.0 =
+* From The Developers
+    * Released 26th June 2013
+    * If installing via FTP please delete the existing plugin first, enjoy :)
+* Fixes
+    * None
+* Feature Changes
+    * Support buttons made smaller by using Wordpress styles instead of jQuery UI theme styles
+    * New diagnostic system started, the old one was a group of splintered functions, wtgcore_wp_diagostics.php created for the new approach
+    * csv2post_notice() now checks if user is adminstrator straight away, this is a security measure
+* Technical Notes
+    * None

 = 6.9.9 =
 * From The Developers
     * Released 31st May 2013